lance-lmwang/libtiff/doc/functions/TIFFquery.rst

 :c:func:`TIFFIsTiled` returns a non-zero value if the image data has a tiled organization.
 Zero is returned if the image data is organized in strips.

+:c:func:`TIFFIsBigEndian` returns a non-zero value if the file is BigEndian and zero if the file is LittleEndian.

+:c:func:`TIFFIsBigTIFF` returns a non-zero value if the file is in BigTIFF style.

 :c:func:`TIFFIsByteSwapped` returns a non-zero value if the image data was in a different byte-order than the host machine.
 Zero is returned if the TIFF file and local host byte-orders are the same.
 Note that :c:func:`TIFFReadTile`, :c:func:`TIFFReadEncodedStrip` and :c:func:`TIFFReadScanline` functions already normally perform byte swapping to local host order if needed.

+:c:func:`TIFFIsMSB2LSB` returns a non-zero value if the image data is being returned with bit 0 as the most significant bit.

 :c:func:`TIFFIsUpSampled` returns a non-zero value if image data returned through the read interface routines is being up-sampled.
 This can be useful to applications that want to calculate I/O buffer sizes to reflect this usage (though the usual strip and tile size routines already do this).

-:c:func:`TIFFIsMSB2LSB` returns a non-zero value if the image data is being returned with bit 0 as the most significant bit.

 :c:func:`TIFFGetVersion` returns an ``ASCII`` string that has a version stamp for the TIFF library software.